benz0li/mojo-dev-container/README.md

 2. Repository name: mojo
 3. Untick "**Copy the `main` branch only**"

-Local: Dev Containers require VS Code and either Docker or Podman to be installed.
+Local: Dev containers require VS Code and either Docker or Podman to be installed.

 Web: Codespaces require no installation.